Estimating Vertical Velocity in Convective Updrafts from Temperature, Pressure, and Latent Heating: Theory

-To arrive at this result, we used the Clausius-Clapeyron equation and assumed hydrostatic balance.
-(Hydrostatic balance was already assumed when we used conservation of moist static energy.)
+Several assumptions are made to arrive at this result.
+We used an approximation of the Clausius-Clapeyron equation that neglects the temperature dependence of the latent heat, $de_s/dT_c \approx L_v e_s/(R_v T^2)$.
+We also assumed hydrostatic balance, which was already assumed when we applied the conservation of moist static energy.
+We use the approximation $dp/dz = - p/(R_d T_\rho) \approx -p/(R_d T_c)$, which assumes the density temperature is equal to the temperature of the cloud.
 In the final line we defined dimensionless functions $f_1$ and $f_2$ for simplicity.
 Isolating $\partial T_c/\partial t$, we find